BarRaiser

 2. Self-censorship

 Groupthink is a term used to describe the phenomenon where group members come to believe in the group’s dogma or consensus, even when it is irrational or self-defeating.
-Groupthink can lead to ineffective decision-making and suppressed dissent, which can have serious consequences for both individual and collective productivity.
+Groupthink can lead to ineffective decision-making and suppressed dissent, severely affecting individual and collective productivity.

 3. Stereotyping

 There’s a reason why groupthink is often associated with the workplace.
 It’s because it can be a powerful and destructive force.
-Groupthink is when a group of people come to believe in their own opinions so strongly that they become unable to think about or evaluate their own ideas objectively.
+Groupthink is when people believe in their opinions so strongly that they cannot objectively think about or evaluate their ideas.
 As a result, they are more likely to make decisions that support the group rather than what would be best for the individual members.

 4. Peer pressure

-Peer pressure, or groupthink, can be a very destructive force in the workplace.
+Peer pressure, or groupthink, can be a destructive workplace force.
 It can cause employees to conform to group opinions instead of thinking for themselves, leading to poor decision-making.

 5. Illusions of invulnerability